Mattea Roach: Post-Jeopardy!

 In September 2022, Roach was named as the new host of The Backbench, a biweekly political interview podcast from the Canadaland network of political and media analysis podcasts.

 In 2023, they were a panelist on Canada Reads, championing the eventual winner, Kate Beaton's graphic novel Ducks: Two Years in the Oil Sands.

 In August 2024, CBC Radio announced Bookends, a program about books and literature to be hosted by Roach, which will replace Writers & Company on the schedule.

 In April 2025, Roach appeared on Top Chef alongside Jeopardy! champion Amy Schneider and actor Michael Cera (who competed on Celebrity Jeopardy! in January 2023).

 Personal life

 Roach is a lesbian and queer.
+They use they/them pronouns.
 They have tattoos of Talking Heads quotes and have met Bill Gates.

 In their May 4, 2022 episode of Jeopardy!, they spoke of having participated in Choir!
 Choir!
 Choir!'s 2018 show performing Rick Astley's 1987 hit "Never Gonna Give You Up" with Astley himself in attendance.